EAGrahamJr/kobots/parts/Movements.md

 # Moving Parts

 Classes to describe interacting in a physical world.
+The intent is to provide a means to _smoothly_ cause changes, avoiding large, immediate movements that can over-stress the physical systems, as well as allowing for bounds-checking and interrupts during execution.

 - A `Movement` describes some physical change that is desired
   - A "stop check" function can be supplied to also execute code as a limiter (or call-back)